26TH ANNUAL BLUEGRASS MUSIC FESTIVAL

 RUMBLING TUMMY IS NOT A BLUEGRASS BAND

-Lynne disappears with the girls and I find myself knee-clapping and toe-tapping in time with the upbeat music coming from the stage, not at all as I had imagined, I was actually really enjoying the Bluegrass Music Festival, the atmosphere and the smell of food wafting through the marquee.
+Mummy disappears with the girls and I find myself knee-clapping and toe-tapping in time with the upbeat music coming from the stage.
+Really not at all as I had imagined a Bluegrass Music Festival.
+I was actually really enjoying the Bluegrass Music Festival, the atmosphere and the smell of food wafting through the marquee.
 My tummy is rumbling, I’m hungry!

-My wife must have a sixth sense as she returns with a tub of chicken curry and rice for me, hot dogs and chips for the girls, and a rather large burger for her good self.
-The food at the Bluegrass Music Festival does not disappoint, the curry was amazing, personally I would have preferred it to be spicier, but I suppose the food has to be made so that everyone enjoys it, and spice isn’t everyone’s cup of tea.
+I think Mummy must have a sixth sense as she returns with a tub of chicken curry and rice for me, hot dogs and chips for the girls, and a rather large burger for her good self.
+The food at the Bluegrass Music Festival does not disappoint.
+Personally I would have preferred the curry to be a little spicier, but I suppose the food has to be made so that everyone enjoys it, and spice isn’t everyone’s cup of tea.
 The girls had no problem finishing their food.
-The Bluegrass Music Festival is in full swing, we are loving it!
+The Bluegrass Music Festival is in full swing and we are loving it!

 TIME TO MOVE ON